Data Quality, Data Accuracy, Data Completeness, Data Consistency, Data Governance

 Consistency in Event Streaming

-Event streaming introduces consistency challenges around event ordering, exactly-once processing, and maintaining state across distributed systems.
+Event streaming introduces consistency challenges around event ordering, exactly-once processing (ensuring each message is processed exactly once, not duplicated or lost), and maintaining state across distributed systems.
 Events describing the same entity might arrive at different consumers with different latencies, creating temporary inconsistencies.

-Schema registries help maintain consistency by enforcing data contracts.
+Schema registries (centralized services that store and manage message schemas) help maintain consistency by enforcing data contracts.
 When all producers and consumers agree on message schemas, structural consistency is guaranteed.
-Governance platforms integrate with schema registries to provide visibility into schema evolution, helping teams identify when changes might introduce inconsistencies into downstream applications.
+Governance platforms like Conduktor integrate with schema registries to provide visibility into schema evolution, helping teams identify when changes might introduce inconsistencies into downstream applications.

 Integrating Quality Dimensions